rosscuk/laravel-todo/readme.md

 This is a ToDo app with multiple user support.

-It has been forked from a really good siple example:
+It has been forked from a really good simple example:

-https://github.com/milon/laravel-todo (A really good example to geyt started)
+https://github.com/milon/laravel-todo (A really good example to get started)

-I plan to add my own extra features to this and use this forked repo as a starting point.
+I plan to add my own extra features to this and use the original project as a starting point.

 ## Installation